 A conceptual ecosystem solution to transport system management

 The idea is to develop a new conceptual ecosystem solution for transport system management of the near future, where additionally to the existing means of transport, first/last mile self-driving shuttles and micro mobility solutions are going to play an important role.
-To get people to choose more frequently public transport instead of their personal cars in urban environment, a significantly more flexible and user-friendly approach is highly required, which is also one of the project’s priorities.
-One of the main outcomes of the pilot project is data exchange platform of different transport systems, that enables unified data exchange between different service providers and end-user applications.The pilot will test an interconnected on-demand based full transport solution from passenger’s home (in this pilot from Rae parish) to capital city hubs (i.e. Ülemiste City & Tallinn harbor) and beyond (i.e. over the sea to Helsinki).
-The data exchange platform will be connected with existing municipal/governmental databases and creates open-access new data sets in order to offer personalized on-demand pro-active services.
+To get people to choose more frequent public transport instead of their personal cars in urban environment, a significantly more flexible and user-friendly approach is highly required, which is also one of the project’s priorities.
+One of the main outcomes of the pilot project is a data exchange platform of different transport systems, that enables unified data exchange between different service providers and end-user applications.The pilot will test an interconnected on-demand based full transport solution from passenger’s home (in this pilot from Rae parish) to capital city hubs (i.e. Ülemiste City & Tallinn harbour) and beyond (i.e. over the sea to Helsinki).
+The data exchange platform will be connected with existing municipal/governmental databases and create open-access new data sets in order to offer personalized on-demand pro-active services.
 The practical pilot includes self-driving AV shuttles on-demand service in sub-urban areas connected to main public transport and micro mobility service providers in the capital city.
 AV shuttles are going to be remanufactured from end-of-life electrical vehicles in order to re-engineer the electromechanical platform and lithium batteries, thus significantly reducing the environmental footprint and making AV shuttles affordable to local counties.
-The final outcome of the project will be future city transport model, that has been tested in real urban environment and implementation toolkit for cities and urban areas all over the world.
-Project’s main partners are Aalto University in Finland, City of Tallinn and Rae Parish, as well as a wide circle of external partners in government, other universities, private companies and non-profit organizations.
+The final outcome of the project will be a future city transport model, that has been tested in a real urban environment and implementation toolkit for cities and urban areas all over the world.
+The project’s main partners are Aalto University in Finland, the City of Tallinn and Rae Parish, as well as a wide circle of external partners in government, other universities, private companies and non-profit organizations.

 The whole solution will be designed and piloted by keeping in mind the wider aspect, repeatability and scalability issues.
 Interfaces and software components will be compatible with standards and similar developments in governmental and international level.
 While setting up and conducting the pilot project – the next selection of Estonian counties and local authorities will be chosen, in order to allow smooth transfer and cloning of previously developed solutions.
 Interested counties will be invited to monitor and study the pilot in Rae parish.
 At the end of the project, results of the pilot and good practices will be wrapped as a modular concept and guidelines, reporting how to clone the solution nationally and internationally.